-The first proposal is to elect two Class I directors to our Board of Directors.
-The Class I nominees are Dr. Igor Y. Khandros and Dr. William H. Davidow, who are current directors of FormFactor, and these nominees have been duly recommended by our Governance Committee and duly nominated by our Board of Directors, and have elected to stand for reelection.
-The proxy holders intend to vote all proxies received by them for Dr. Khandros and Dr. Davidow, unless otherwise instructed.
+The first proposal is to elect two Class II directors to our Board of Directors.
+The Class II nominees are Dr. Homa Bahrami and G. Carl Everett, Jr., who are current directors of FormFactor.
+These nominees have been duly recommended by our Governance Committee and nominated by our Board of Directors, and have elected to stand for reelection.
+The proxy holders intend to vote all proxies received by them for Dr. Bahrami and Mr. Everett, unless otherwise instructed.
 Proxies may not be voted for more than two directors.
 Stockholders may not cumulate votes in the election of directors.
-In the event any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee, if any, who may be designated by our Board of Directors to fill the vacancy.
+In the event any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted for a nominee designated by our Board of Directors to fill the vacancy.
 As of the date of this Proxy Statement, our Board of Directors is not aware that any nominee is unable or will decline to serve as a director of our company.

-Our Board of Directors recommends a vote FOR the election of Dr. Igor Y. Khandros and Dr. William H. Davidow to our Board of Directors as Class I directors.
+Our Board of Directors recommends a vote FOR the election of Dr. Homa Bahrami and G. Carl Everett, Jr. to our Board of Directors as Class II directors.